osrf/gazebo_tutorials/set_velocity/tutorial_7.md

 The second parameter is the velocity.
 It is meters per second for prismatic joints, and radians per second for all others.

-The velocity is achieved by moving the child link.
-Notice at first the top link (child) on the gray (leftmost) joint moves while the bottom link is stationary.
-The momentum of the top link causes the whole gray object to move when the joint limit is hit.

 ### Set Joint Velocity Using Joint Motors
 Configuring a joint motor is done using [`Joint::SetParam()`](http://osrf-distributions.s3.amazonaws.com/gazebo/api/7.1.0/classgazebo_1_1physics_1_1Joint.html#a48402b4fa13b0209246396c0d726d914).